 Namma Veettu Pillai Box Office Collections (11 Days): Sivakarthikeyan Scores A Fifer!

 Namma Veettu Pillai is on its way to becoming one among the major successes of Sivakarthikeyan in recent times.
 The Pandiraj directorial, which is a family drama, has catered to the needs of the target audiences.
 The film continues to draw family crowds, despite many biggies hitting theatres in the past few days.
 While Namma Veetetu Pillai is now in the second week of its theatrical run, the film has helped Sivakarthikeyan score a fifer at the box office.
-Reportedly, the movie has turned out to be the fifth movie of Sivakarthikeyan to join the 40-crore club at the Tamil Nadu box office.
+Reportedly, the movie has turned out to be the fifth movie of Sivakarthikeyan's to join the 40-crore club at the Tamil Nadu box office.

 Joins The 40-Crore Club